OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Try it out

 1. Run the following command in the root directory of your project.
-When you run this command, the local web server will start (if it's not already running) and your add-in will sideload.
+When you run this command, the local web server will start (if it's not already running) and your add-in will be sideloaded.

     ```command&nbsp;line
     npm start
     ```

-1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.

 1. In Outlook on the web, create a new message.